-But what happens when we’ve had no support, when that voice in our head belittles our very existence, comparisons are drawn with other people and we become convinced by the things we tell ourselves.
+But what happens when we’ve had no support, when that voice in our head belittles our very existence, when it starts to draw comparisons with other people, and we become convinced by the negative things we tell ourselves?

-As my story shows, we don’t have to buy into it, we can change and go on to live fulfilling lives, even without the support.
-We can look at situations, find new understandings and look for new emotional endings.
-Of course, what plays out doesn’t get better, but emotionally we can bring different endings into the scenario and that helps change how we see and deal with things.
+We don’t have to continually buy into it.
+We can change certain aspects and go on to live fulfilling lives, even without the early support.
+We can look at past experiences and situations, find new understandings and look for new emotional endings.
+With work on ourselves, we can bring a different thought process into the equation that helps change how we see and deal with things.

-We can’t change other people’s behaviour, but we can change the way we think and perceive their behaviour and make the issue about them.
-That means seeing others as being responsible, so that we can let go.
-The sad reality is that we don’t, instead we carry other people’s guilt, when they choose not to accept responsibility.
+We can’t always change other people’s behaviour in our past, but we can change the way we think and perceive their behaviour, by making the issues we’re struggling with their responsibility, if they are responsible.
+The sad reality is that we don’t; instead we carry other people’s guilt when they choose not to accept responsibility for it.